TreyLathe/employee-tracker-chal12/README.md

 THEN a table of employees is shown organized by manager.

 Choosing this option shows a list of all employees organized by manager.

+>WHEN I choose a department budget,
+THEN a sum of all salaries in that department are shown.

+Sums correctly shown.

 ## FUTURE DIRECTIONS AND CONTRIBUTING